CHAPTER 3: Keeping in touch with your child

 DON’T FORGET TO CHECK OUT OUR UPDATES AT WWW.MANITOUCAMP.COM/BLOG

 In addition to hearing from Mark or Jeff you may hear from your child’s unit-head or a director including:

 ALEC AMATO: Alec is our Assistant Director and working full-time during the year in the office.
 Alec started out as a camper at Manitou, moved on to be a CIT, counsellor and more recently our CIT Coordinator.
 Working with Mark and Jeff during the year, Alec spends time meeting with campers and parents to ensure a positive summer.
 He works with our Unit Heads and offers advice and support to our campers in all aspects including conflict resolution, self-esteem, cabin bonding, and schedule requests.
 He continues to be a liaison between camp and you, the parents.
-If you want to know how you’re child is doing, just get in touch with Alec!
-Alec also focuses on staff hiring and training and is the face behind our social media.
-This will be Alec’s 18th summer.
+If you want to know how your child is doing, just get in touch with Alec!
+Alec also focuses on staff hiring and training.
+This will be Alec’s 19th summer.